botus99/.dotfiles/README.md

 - [ ] Fix Waybar configuration issue where the bar height changes sometimes                                # totally my fault, I'm sure
 - [ ] Add configs for Flatpak applications
+- [ ] Find a lightweight browser to supplement Librewolf

+Not as important stuff that I am considering:

 - [ ] Figure out if I want to stick with / switch away from kitty or alacritty
 - [ ] Figure out if I want to stick with / switch away from VSCodium or Gedit
 - [ ] Figure out if I want to stick with / switch away from Thunderbird or Evolution
-- [ ] Find a lightweight browser to supplement Librewolf